discoproject/disco/doc/external.rst

    .. ***

-   Reads a key-value pair from the standard input.
+   Reads a key-value pair from the standard input. :cfunc:`read_kv` can re-use *key* and *value* across many calls, so there is no need to *free()* them explicitely.
+If you need to save a key-value pair on some iteration, use :cfunc:`copy_entry` to make a copy of the desired entry.
+Naturally you are responsible for freeing any copy that isn't needed anymore, unless you re-use it as a :cfunc:`copy_entry` destination.
+To summarize, you need to call *free()* for entries that won't be re-used in a :cfunc:`copy_entry` or :cfunc:`read_kv` call.

    Returns key and value strings in :ctype:`p_entry` structs.

         .. ctype:: p_entry